Skip to main content

 ToolDescription

-check_changedIncremental analysis of changed files (fallow check --changed-since)
+check_changedIncremental analysis of changed files (fallow dead-code --changed-since)

 find_dupesCode duplication detection (fallow dupes --format json)